AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/GetDataViewData/Rec_Workflow_Get.md

 It is possible, though unlikely, for the continuation token to become invalid during paging.
 When this happens, paging must be restarted from the first page.

 #### Action
-Use the "first" hyperlink from the `Link` header to request the first page.
+Use the "first" hyperlink from the Link header to request the first page.

 ```text
 GET /api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/DataViews/quickstart/Data/Interpolated
 ?startIndex={your_val_here}&endIndex={your_val_here}&interval={your_val_here}&form=csvh&cache=preserve
 ```
-Alternatively, use the value of the `First-Page` header to request the first page.

 #### Expected result
 The first page of data: